 5. Allow employees to reward each other

 When combined, peer-to-peer recognition and employee rewards are incredibly powerful.
-While everyone likes to be rewarded by their manager, knowing peers respect you is equally motivating.
+While everyone likes to be rewarded by their manager, knowing co-workers respect you is equally motivating.
 Plus, if managers know about peer recognition and rewards, it grants them extra insight into what the team is doing well.

-The takeaway?
+So, the takeaway?
 Empowering employees to reward each other encourages higher performance.

 Take the old story of a Soviet Nail factory: